 Element C Requirements Location in Plan (section and/or page number) Met / Not Met C1.
-Does the plan document each participant's existing authorities, policies, programs and resources and its ability to expand on and improve these existing policies and programs?
-(Requirement 44 CFR \S 201.6(c)(3)) C1-a.
+Does the plan document each participant's existing authority resources and its ability to expand on and improve these existing (Requirement 44 CFR § 201.6(c)(3)) , , , , , , , , , , , , , , , , , , , C1-a.
 Does the plan describe how the existing capabilities of each participant are available to support the mitigation strategy?
 Does this include a discussion of the existing building codes and land use and development ordinances or regulations?
-Section 5.1.2 Plans and Ordinances Choose an item.
-C1-b.
+Section 5.1: pp. 5.2 - 5.3 Appendix J Appendix K Met

+Element C Requirements Location in Plan (section and/or page number) Met / Not Met C1-b.
 Does the plan describe each participant's ability to expand and improve the identified capabilities to achieve mitigation?
-Appendix K Local Mitigation Capabilities Assessment Report Choose an item.
-C2.
+Appendix K Local Mitigation Capabilities Assessment Report Met C2.
 Does the plan address each jurisdiction's participation in the with NFIP requirements, as appropriate?
-(Requirement 44 CFR npliance C2-a.
+(Requirement 44 CFR npliance Section 1.1 pp. 1.4 Not Met C2-a.
 Does the plan contain a narrative description or a table/list of their participation activities?
-Section 5.1.1 National Flood Insurance Program (NFIP) Choose an item.
-C3.
-Does the plan include goals to reduce/avoid long-term vulnerabilities to the identified hazards?
-(Requirement 44 CFR § 201.6(c)(3)(i)) C3-a.
+Section 5.1: pp. 5.2 - 5.3 Steele County staff added information for NFIP and FIRMs Map A-33, A-34, A-35 Table M-21 C3.
+Does the plan include goals to reduce/avoid long-term vuln (Requirement 44 CFR § 201.6(c)(3)(i)) erabilities to the identified d hazards?
+C3-a.
 Does the plan include goals to reduce the risk from the hazards identified in the plan?
-Section 5.2 Mitigation Goals Choose an item.
+Section 5.2: p.
+5.3 Appendix M: Table M-22 Not Met Steele County added clarification language to section.
 C4.
 Does the plan identify and analyze a comprehensive range of specific mitigation actions and projects for each jurisdiction being considered to reduce the effects of hazards, with emphasis on new and existing buildings and infrastructure?
 (Requirement 44 CFR § 201.6(c)(3)(ii)) C4-a.
 Does the plan include an analysis of a comprehensive range of actions/projects that each jurisdiction considered to reduce the impacts of hazards identified in the risk assessment?
-Section 5.3 Mitigation Actions and Project Strategies Choose an item.
-C4-b.
+Section 5.3: pp. 5.3 - 5.4 Appendix H Table M-23 Met C4-b.
 Does the plan include one or more action(s) per jurisdiction for each of the hazards as identified within the plan's risk assessment?
-Section 5.3.1 Hazard Mitigation Actions Appendix G Mitigation Actions Choose an item.

-Element C Requirements Location in Plan (section and/or page number) Met / Not Met C5.
+Appendix G Met C5.
 Does the plan contain an action plan that describes how the actions identified will be prioritized (including a cost-benefit review), implemented, and administered by each jurisdiction?
 (Requirement 44 CFR § 201.6(c)(3)(iv)); (Requirement §201.6(c)(3)(iii)) C5-a.
 Does the plan describe the criteria used for prioritizing actions?
-Appendix M Table M-24 Choose an item.
-C5-b.
-Does the plan provide the position, office, department or agency responsible for implementing/administrating the identified mitigation actions, as well as potential funding sources and expected time frame?
-Appendix G Mitigation Actions Choose an item.
-ELEMENT C REQUIRED REVISIONS Required Revision: Click or tap here to enter text.
+Section 5.3: pp. 5.3 - 5.4 Table M-24 Met